Locally normal subgroups of totally disconnected groups. Part II: Compactly generated simple groups: Properties of the structure lattice

-We need the following application of the afore-mentioned result of Nikolov--Segal on dense normal subgroups of finitely generated profinite groups.
+We recall from Proposition~\ref{localprime:short} that if $G$ is a compactly generated \tdlc group whose only compact normal subgroup is the trivial one, then every compact open subgroup of $G$ has finitely many isomorphism types of composition factors.
+The hypotheses of Theorem~\ref{thm:NS} are thus naturally satisfied in that context.
+We point out the following consequence, part of which was first noticed in a conversation with Nikolay Nikolov several years ago (see the unpublished preprint \cite[Proposition 4]{Nikolov}).

-\begin{lem} Let $G$ be a second-countable topologically simple \tdlc group such that $\QZ(G)=1$ and let $U$ be an open compact subgroup of $G$ that has only finitely many isomorphism types of composition factor. \begin{enumerate}[(i)] \item Let $N$ be a dense normal subgroup of $G$.
-Then $N$ contains a non-trivial closed subgroup $Q$ of $U$.
-Indeed, we can choose $Q \not\le K$, where $K$ is any closed normal subgroup of $U$ such that $U/K$ is non-abelian.
+\begin{cor} Let $G$ be a \tdlcsc group.
+Let $U$ be a compact open subgroup of $G$, and suppose that $U$ is topologically finitely generated with finitely many types of composition factors. \begin{enumerate}[(i)] \item Let $D$ be a dense normal subgroup of $G$.
+Then $D \ge [U,U]$. \item Let $L$ be a commensurated compact subgroup of $G$, and suppose that $D = \lla L \rra$ is dense in $G$ and $L$ is normal in $U$.
+Then $L \cap [U,U]$ has finite index in $[U,U]$ and $D \ge [G,G]$. \item Suppose $G$ is topologically simple.
+If $G$ is not compactly generated, assume also that $U$ is non-abelian.
+Then $[G,G] = \lla [U,U] \rra$ is the unique smallest dense normal subgroup of $G$.
+If $[U,U]$ has finite index in $U$ or $G = [G,G]$, then $G$ has no proper dense normal subgroups. \end{enumerate} \end{cor}

-\item Let $D$ be the normal closure of a commensurated locally normal subgroup of $G$, and suppose that $D$ contains the closed subgroup $Q$ of $U$.
-Then $D$ contains a closed normal subgroup $R$ of $U$ such that $R \ge Q$. \end{enumerate}\end{lem}
+\begin{proof} Let now $D$ be a dense normal subgroup of $G$.
+Then $D \cap U$ is a dense normal subgroup of $U$, so part (i) follows by Theorem~\ref{thm:NS}.

-\begin{proof} (i) Let $K$ be a normal subgroup of $U$ such that $U/K$ is non-abelian; certainly $K$ exists, since $\QZ(U) \le \QZ(G) = 1$ (indeed, $K$ can be taken to be open in $U$).
-Since $N \cap U$ is dense in $U$, we see that there is some finite subset $F \subset N \cap U$ such that the derived group of $P=\overline{\langle F \rangle}$ is not contained in $K$.
-Notice that $P$ is a finitely generated profinite group.
-By construction the intersection $N \cap P$ is a dense normal subgroup of $P$.
-Moreover $P$ involves only finitely many isomorphism types of composition factors.
-Therefore, by Theorem~\ref{thm:NS}, the group $N$ contains the derived group $Q = [P, P]$, which is compact and non-trivial.

-(ii) Let $K$ be a commensurated locally normal subgroup of $G$ and let $D$ be the normal closure of $K$ in $G$.
-Suppose that $D \ge Q$.
-Let $L$ be the core of $K \cap U$ in $U$.
-Then $D$ contains $LQ$, which is a compact group.
-Since $D$ is the union of countably many cosets of $K$, we see that $LQ$ must be commensurate to $K$.
-In view of \cite[Proposition~\ref{Part1-prop:Brac:commensurate}]{CRW-Part1}, we infer that $LQ$ is locally normal in $G$.
-By \cite[Corollary~\ref{Part1-lem:normal_representative}]{CRW-Part1}, the normal closure of $LQ$ in $U$, say $R$, is closed and commensurate to $K$.
-We have $D \ge R$ since $D$ is normal in $G$, and clearly $R$ contains $Q$. \end{proof}